 Well yes, I feel more settled.
 Do I feel completely settled and comfortable?
-Well, no, there is still time yet as I gather my foothold here and take more of my advice and my friend's advice and put it into practice.
+Well, no, there is still time yet as I gather my foothold here and take more of my advice and my friend’s advice and put it into practice.
 So, yes I have taken my own advice and it has helped me tremendously.
-So what are three things that make me feel more settled and comfortable now?

 Getting work, and adjusting to the work culture in India means I am getting out and meeting new people.
 Previously, my client roster exclusively held online clients.
 This was fine in the US because I still understood my surroundings and felt comfortable and settled there.
 Here, in India, its imperative for me to get out and interact in society and online clientele really doesn’t allow me that kind of experience (though I still do have online clients).
 I have held training programs, been invited as a visiting lecturer at a college, and have met clients for one on one coaching and English tutoring.